About Salley Mavor

 Salley mavor

 What I make today and how I do it, is a culmination of a life-long search to find ways of translating what I feel and imagine into something real to share.
-My wish is for people of all ages to connect with my artwork in personal and meaningful ways.
+My wish is for people of all ages to connect with my art in personal and meaningful ways.

 Where did this doll-infested needle and thread universe come from?
 It began at the height of the baby boom, in a family of introverts who were either making things or staring into space.
 You could say that we excelled at parallel play.